vangjvn/devchain/docs/getting-started.rst

 Getting Started
 ===============

+This document describes how to get started with application development on the Second State DevChain.
+The Second State DevChain features a powerful and easy-to-use virtual machine that can quickly get you started with smart contract and DApp development.

 In this document, we will discuss how to create and run a single node CyberMiles blockchain on your computer.
 It allows you to connect and test basic features such as coin transactions, staking and unstaking for validators, governance, and smart contracts.